top of page

 Ronin (1998), John Frankenheimer [3/5]

-If Heat (1995) and Mission Impossible (1996) had a baby that took itself way too seriously, hired a weirdly melodramatic composer that reuses the same couple leitmotifs, and struggled with issues of thematic consistency, you would have Ronin.
+If Heat (1995) and Mission Impossible (1996) had a baby that took itself too seriously, hired a weirdly melodramatic composer that reuses the same couple leitmotifs, and struggled with issues of thematic consistency, you would have Ronin.
+But you would also have a movie that features the best car chase sequences since Billy Friedkin's To Live and Die in LA (1985) due to two important factors: motivated movement and parallel cutting.

+Before we can praise its formal qualities, we have to discuss the narrative elephant in the room.
 Legendary director of Seconds and The Manchurian Candidate John Frankenheimer is so heavy-handed about the masterless samurai who became ronin being an allegory for De Niro and his team that the whole scene in the middle of the film feels like it has flashing lights above it: “Hey look, this is the message of the movie!”
-Besides this shoehorned lesson about disgraced warriors, most of the film is about the double-crossing non-state warface of Cold War operatives who can't be trusted — including even our lead De Niro who *spoilers* wasn't paramilitary this whole time but actually still involved in the CIA.
+Besides this shoehorned lesson about disgraced warriors, most of the film is about the double-crossing non-state warfare of Cold War operatives who can't be trusted — including even our lead De Niro who *spoilers* wasn't paramilitary this whole time but actually still involved in the CIA.

-But without the humor or entertaining gadgetry of Mission Impossible or the musings on what it takes to live an itinerant life of crime without love or connection like in Heat, you have a movie who's main lesson is that the old are more experienced than the young and that no one in the den of thieves can be trusted: that is, not much of a lesson.
+But without the humor or entertaining gadgetry of Mission Impossible or the musings on what it takes to live an itinerant life of crime without love or connection like in Heat, you have a movie with this main lesson: the old are more experienced than the young and that no one in the den of thieves can be trusted.
+Watch any handful of random crime thrillers and you could glean that; it's not much of a lesson.

 bottom of page